Difficulty digesting fats (heartburn, diarrhea)

 - Have animal-based products on hand like homemade bone broth, bacon, extra beef patties, cheese, coffee with pure cream, butter, tallow sticks, eggs

-- Make sure you are eating until completely full when you are hungry
+- Make sure you are eating until you are completely full when you are hungry

 - Drink some water, flat, sparkling, salted